 Divorce: Oregon has one of the highest divorce rates in the country, ranking at number four among all 50 states.
 While the nationwide percentage of adults who have undergone a divorce is 10.5 percent, Oregon’s percentage is even higher at 12.5 percent.

 Deschutes County had one of the highest divorce rates of any county in Oregon in 2015.
 At that time, the statewide average was 3.39 divorced individuals out of every 1,000 Oregon residents, while the rate in Deschutes County was more than four per 1,000.
 Breaking up the data into five-, ten-, and 20-year increments demonstrated a troubling trend of increasing divorces, the only county in Oregon in which this was the case.

 Difficulties Accessing Mental Health Care in Bend, Oregon

-A study showed that, between 2011 and 2015, 52.4 percent of adults aged 18 and older with mental health issues did not receive treatment on a yearly basis, compared with 47.6 percent who did.
+A study showed that, between 2011 and 2015, 52.4 percent of adults aged 18 and older with mental health issues did not receive treatment every year, compared with 47.6 percent who did.

 Mental Health Resource in Bend, Oregon